-As far as we are concerned, shareholders equity is exposed to default loss.
-If there is any situation or jurisdiction where this is not always the case, the regulator should act in order to create the proper incentives for management.
-If participants choose fewer CCPs is probably because they see the benefits of concentrating outweigh the risks, and they are willing to co-operate in the risk management of the CCP by mutualizing risks.
+We do not know of cases where shareholders equity is not exposed to default loss, but if there is any case, the regulator should act in order to create the proper incentives for management.
+If participants choose fewer CCPs is because they want to, because they think the benefits of concentrating outweigh the risks, and they are willing to co-operate in the risk management of the CCP by mutualizing risks.